Mellody Farm Nature Preserve

 In 1994, Lake Forest Open Lands partnered with a local developer to save 50 acres of a 76-acre site in the Middlefork River Valley.
 This parcel had formerly been heavily farmed and grazed.
 Lake Forest Open Lands has restored several wetlands, prairies and a large oak savanna.
 In 1997 Lake Forest Open Lands partnered with the Friends of the Chicago River and the U.S. Fish and Wildlife Service to restore over 2000 feet of riverbank frontage along the Middlefork River.
 Great Egrets, Great Blue Herons, Wood Ducks and many other colorful bird species frequent the wetlands, savanna and priaires within the preserve.

 At the time of our acquisition, Mellody Farm still had the historic estate entry gates and gatehouse.
-In 1999, Lake Forest Open Lands renovated the entire gatehouse complex and renamed it the Lockhart Family Nature Center, Lake Forest's first nature center.
+In 1999, Lake Forest Open Lands renovated the entire gatehouse complex and renamed it the Lockhart Family Nature Center, now our main Administrative building.

 For years at Mellody Farm, an inconspicuous wetland lay tucked away in the eastern part of the preserve.
 After the spring rains each year, chorus frogs were attracted to its fishless water to breed and lay their eggs.
 But the ephemeral pool would dry up before the chorus frogs could complete their metamorphosis from tadpole to adult.
 In 2005 this wetland underwent a major restoration: it has been expanded and made deeper, and several limestone perching rocks have been installed.
 Native species have been planted, including swamp white oaks, sedges and over fifteen different kinds of flowering plants.

-Patrick’s Puddle, as the wetland is named, provide younger children with a wetland teaching area close to the Lockhart Family Nature Center than the one they had been using.
+Patrick’s Puddle, as the wetland is named, provide younger children with a wetland teaching area close to the Eldridge Family Classroom.
 The rocks make it possible for children to get very close to the water, where they can be surrounded by and observe a wetland habitat teeming with life.
 Funding for the restoration was donated by Joan McGuinn and many friends in memory of Joan’s son Patrick.
 Joan felt this project would be a wonderful tribute to Patrick’s interest in and strong connection to the natural world.
 She herself, along with many of Patrick’s friends, assisted in the hands-on restoration work.

 At this preserve citizen scientists monitor frog and butterfly populations.
 For information on our monitoring opportunities or to volunteer click here.